brennan-malone/reading-notes/class1.md

-# Here are my notes about markdown:
+# Here are my notes about markdown

 This topic relates to what we have been studying because it is documentation github pages and markdown exactly what we have been using for lab 1.

 ## Markdown Basic Syntax

 \# = heading
 \= and \- can be used for alternate syntax
 \# should have a space